sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 of several sections when the sections can be defined in terms of transformations of two-dimensional geometries.

-Additional commands not documented in the main report are available here
+Additional commands not documented in the main report are available in `gen3d-updates <../../gen3d-updates.pdf>`_.

 GenShell
 --------

 `GenShell <../../GenShell.pdf>`_ is a three-dimensional shell mesh generation program.
 The three-dimensional shell mesh is generated by mapping a two-dimensional quadrilateral mesh into three dimensions according to one of several types of transformations: translation, mapping onto a spherical, ellipsoidal, or cylindrical surface, and mapping onto a user-defined spline surface.
 The generated three-dimensional mesh can then be reoriented by offsetting, reflecting about an axis, revolving about an axis, and scaling the coordinates.
 GENSHELL can be used to mesh complex three-dimensional geometries composed of several sections when the sections can be defined in terms of transformations of two-dimensional geometries.

 GJoin
 -----

 `GJoin <../../gjoin.pdf>`_ is a two- or three-dimensional mesh combination program.
 GJOIN combines two or more meshes written in the Exodus mesh database format into a single Exodus mesh.
 Selected nodes in the two meshes that are closer than a specified distance can be combined The geometry of the mesh databases can be modified by scaling, offsetting, revolving, and mirroring.
 The combined meshes can be further modified by deleting, renaming, or combining material blocks, sideset identifications, or nodeset identifications.

 Grepos
 ------

 `Grepos <../../grepos.pdf>`_ is a mesh utility program that repositions or modifies the configuration of a two-dimensional or three-dimensional mesh.
 GREPOS can be used to change the orientation and size of a two-dimensional or three-dimensional mesh; change the material block, nodeset, and sideset IDs; or "explode" the mesh to facilitate viewing of the various parts of the model.

 Explore
 -------

 `Explore <../../explore.pdf>`_ is a program that examines the input to a finite element analysis or the output from an analysis in the Exodus database format.
 EXPLORE allows the user to examine any value in the database.
 The display can be directed to the user's terminal or to a print file.